data-mill-cloud/data-mill/infrastructure/README.md

 The `component_default_config` is used to specify the default configuration filename for each component, and can be overwritten with `-f filename`.
 With `-f filename` we can specify a different flavour than the default one, and overwrite the config of each file (if `filename` exists, or fallback to `component_default_config` where it doesn't).
 The data folder is where the code examples are stored, along with the bucket structure that we want replicated to the local datalake.

+The component configuration can either be placed in the flavour folder on in the component folder.
+It is also important to explain how the flavour-specific configuration can be organized, namely in 3 modes:
+1. a folder is created for a specific flavour, to contain the project configuration (flavour config), the target (commonly included in the flavour, can be made external to distinguish multiple environments), a bunch of `values.yaml` files for the components that use it.
+2. a folder is used to contain all project configurations (for all flavours) and a `project.config_folder` property is defined to link to a specific folder where to retrieve the `values.yaml` files for the components that use it.
+3. none of the previous two, the file is neither available in the flavour folder nor a specific `config_folder` was set; the default `values.yaml` is used for the component from its folder.

 The projects is structured over the following folders:
 * components - containing the installable components